 The US Army funded research and development of North’s ideas, and today uses virtual reality exposure therapy to treat PTSD (post-traumatic stress disorder) and other anxiety disorders.
-The private sector, as it is wont to do, has taken the idea and run with it.
-Today, virtual reality therapy is an effective tool of psychology, used as a treatment for phobias, disorders, and even some of the symptoms of autism.
+The private sector has taken the idea and run with it.
+Today, VR therapy is an effective tool of psychology, used as a treatment for phobias, disorders, and even some of the symptoms of autism.

 6 Examples of Virtual Reality Therapy Solutions

 VR therapy is still a new and developing field, and there are a great many opportunities to expand its horizons.
 For the mental health professional, it is an exciting time to find new ways to help patients.
 Here are some of the best examples of virtual reality software being used as a treatment for psychological problems.
 They can serve as inspiration to expand the field into new directions.

 The work started by Dr. North has evolved into Bravemind, an ongoing research project into virtual reality treatment of PTSD.
 Research is currently underway at several universities and is funded by the US Army Simulation and Training Technology Center.